Luzifer/elastic_cron/README.md

 ```

 - `elasticsearch`
+  - `index` - Name of the index to write messages to (understands same date specifier as ES beats)
   - `servers` - List of elasticsearch instances of the same cluster to log to
   - `auth` - List consisting of two elements: username and password
 - `schedule` - consists of 6 instead of the normal 5 fields: